coduggan/CDWordList/README.md

 **Examples**

-  //Create a CDWordList object from word_list.txt in the main bundle of the app.
+  Create a CDWordList object from word_list.txt in the main bundle of the app.
 The included English Open Word List (EOWL) contains about 128k words.

 	CDWordList * wordList = [[CDWordList alloc] initWithFilePath:[[NSBundle mainBundle] pathForResource:@"word_list" ofType:@"txt"]];